Gabrielle L. KurlanderPresident and Chief Executive Officer

 Gabrielle L. Kurlander is an innovative non-profit entrepreneur, community organizer, actor and theatre director.

 As President and CEO of the All Stars Project (ASP), over the past twenty-seven years Ms. Kurlander has transformed it from a grassroots all-volunteer effort into a new national model for engaging poverty through afterschool development and community organizing.
 Funding the ASP entirely through private donations, Ms. Kurlander has won the support of hundreds of prominent business leaders, philanthropists and corporations, and has led the ASP in raising $120 million during her tenure.
 Today, ASP is supported by thousands of individual donors, and 180 corporations, including national partners MetLife and EY.

 After a brief stint in the commercial theatre, Ms. Kurlander now creates off-Broadway theatre, and has performed in dozens of shows and directed numerous plays and musicals.
 In 2011, she directed Playing with Heiner Muller, which won an Audelco for Outstanding Ensemble; her direction of the 2012 production of Sally and Tom (The American Way) won five Audelco awards, including a best director award.
 She recently directed Clare Coss’ new play Dr. Du Bois and Miss Ovington starring Kathleen Chalfant, and Votes, a musical play written by Jacqueline S. Salit and Dr. Fred Newman, featuring music by Grammy-nominated composer Annie Roboff.

 In the early 1990’s Ms. Kurlander raised investment capital to found an organizational change company called Performance of a Lifetime (performanceofalifetime.com), which trains dozens of corporate clients worldwide.

-Ms. Kurlander is a trained community organizer with experience in inner city communities nationwide.
+Ms. Kurlander is a trained community organizer with experience in inner-city communities nationwide.
 In September 2014, she was honored for her leadership and vision at the Volunteer Referral Center’s 25th Anniversary Gala.
-The All Stars Project received the International Association of Chiefs of Police (IACP) CISCO Award for Community Policing for Operation Conversation: Cops & Kids, their innovative police-community relations program in partnership with the NYPD (New York City Police Department).
-And, in 2016, Ms. Kurlander accepted the SMU Simmons Luminary Award for the All Stars’ approach to Afterschool Development.
+The All Stars Project received the International Association of Chiefs of Police (IACP) CISCO Award for Community Policing for Operation Conversation: Cops & Kids, their innovative police-community relations program in partnership with the New York City Police Department.
+And, in 2016, Ms. Kurlander accepted the Southern Methodist University SMU Simmons Luminary Award for the All Stars’ extraordinary commitment to improving people’s lives through education.